What is atherosclerosis?

 You can lower your risk factors:

-If you're likely to get atherosclerosis, your doctor may have you take aspirin and a medicine called a statin.
+If you're likely to get atherosclerosis, your doctor may have you take a medicine called a statin and sometimes aspirin.

 If changes to your lifestyle and taking medicines don't help, doctors may have to do surgery.
 The surgery is done to remove the blockage or redirect blood flow around the blockage.